Effective, Targeted Instruction

 We recommend our classes for students scoring between 20-28 on the ACT and 1050 and 1400 on the SAT.
 For those scoring higher or lower than that range, we recommend private tutoring.
 Foley Prep Pros design and target each lesson to the needs of kids who have registered at least 24 hours in advance.
 The Foley method has proven extremely effective, combining both the deductive (instruction followed by examples) and the inductive (examples first, instruction after) methods - with humor to retain students' interest.

 More than 700 students increased their SAT and ACT scores using Foley Prep's unique continuous group instruction last year.
 This program is different - and more efficient - than any other.
 Thank you for taking the time to get to know how it works - we are available anytime to help you make a plan.
 We look forward to the conversation.

 The eternal question: SAT or ACT?
 Unless you have a strong affinity for one over the other, we generally recommend starting with ACT and then SAT after.
 It's the easier transition to make, and most students will want to do both.

 2. Pick your schedule

-Take a look at our schedule and pick the classes that work around the rest of your life.
+Take a look at our schedule online or on the Foley Prep Apple App or on the Foley Prep Google Play App and pick the classes that work around the rest of your life.
 Start when you want, end when you want.
 The same basics are drilled every class, so both newbie and veteran alike can learn in the same environment.
 We recommend most students attend twice a week, but you can do more or less depending on what you need.
 You can also specialize your subjects to what you need.
 For instance, if a student is weaker in math, he or she will want to take more math classes than verbal.